 - 1. It is the Right Holder's responsibility to return the original catch permit to the Department (Attention: Assistant: Demersal Fisheries Management) for cancellation.
 Upon cancellation of the permit the Department will provide written authorization for the vessel to be chartered.
 It should be noted that the fish hold is to be cleared before departure and no fishing may take place on route to the chartering country (fishing gear to be stowed).
 Similarly, before returning to South African all fish caught under charter agreement must be discharged in the ports of the chartering country.
 No fishing is to take place while vessel is on route to South African ports (all fishing gear to be stowed). - 2.
 Should the charter period straddle two fishing seasons then the Right Holder shall notify the Department of the vessel's intention to fish in the South African fishery later in the new fishing season by submitting relevant permit applications prior to 1 January of the new season.
 (On the application the right should inform the Department that the vessel is currently chartered in a foreign country and will only collect the permit upon the vessel's return to South Africa). - 3.
 Prior the issuing of the South African catch permit, the Permit Holder would need to demonstrate that the vessel's VMS is reporting to Department's base.
 In addition, a FCO has to inspect the vessel on docking to ensure that no fish is on board.
-Lastly, the Right Holder shall provide an electronic overall catch summary by species in an Excel format to the Department of catches made under charter.
-These catch statistics have to indicate that the fish was caught under charter so as to avoid duplication of reporting.
+Lastly, the Right Holder shall provide an electronic overall catch summary by species in an Excel format to the Department of catches made under charter. - 4.
+Catches made while chartering for another country will not be accepted by the Department when conducting the sector-specific performance reviews.
+Moreover, permit holders who primarily fish for other countries may have their South African fishing rights revoked.